stakeconomy/solanamonitoring/README.md

 TBD
 ------
-* Optimize the way how we get skip-rate
+* Optimize the way how we get skip-rate.
+Rebuild solana monitoring script as telegraf input plugin written in Go.

 # Installation & Setup